SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/MemorySafety.md

   -> var playerTwoScore = 30
   -> balance(&playerOneScore, &playerTwoScore)  // OK
   -> balance(&playerOneScore, &playerOneScore)
-  // Error: conflicting accesses to playerOneScore
+  // Error: Conflicting accesses to playerOneScore.
   !$ error: inout arguments are not allowed to alias each other !! balance(&playerOneScore, &playerOneScore)
   !!                          ^~~~~~~~~~~~~~~